/* Style Definitions */

-As you may remember, I wrote a long piece for the magazine in 2008 that described why we should be very skeptical of assertions of causality that are derived from the kind of study that you reference.
-The basic reason is that, while these kinds of studies have remarkable rhetorical force because their purported subject is biology, if you look under the skin at the bones of the analysis, the core method is traditional social science.
+As you may remember, I wrote a long piece for the magazine in 2008 that described why we should be very skeptical of assertions of causality that are derived from the exact kind of study that you reference.
+The basic reason is that, while these kinds of studies have remarkable rhetorical force because their purported subject is biology, if you look under the skin at the bones of the analysis, the core method of analysis is traditional social science.
 The article you cite is an almost perfect illustration of this.

 Start with the point that the press release (literally titled “Researchers liberate a ‘liberal gene’”) is basically worthless, as it so frequently and carelessly elides the difference between claims of “association” (i.e., correlation) and claims of causality.

 The basic methodology employed in the real paper starts by arguing that prior research has led to a theory that a specific gene ought to be implicated in a specific behavior.
-In this case, the hypothesized behavior is that people with a specific gene variant believed to predispose individuals to seek out new experiences should be more liberal if they are also embedded in a social network with a broad variety of viewpoints.
+In this case, the behavior is that those with a specific gene variant that is believed to predispose individuals to seek out new experiences should be more liberal if they are also embedded in a social network with a broad variety of viewpoints.
 The point of the study is to “test” this hypothesis by, roughly speaking, looking at a group of people who have the gene variant to see if there is an “association” (there’s that word again) between the number of friends in adolescence and likelihood of being liberal, and then to compare this degree of association to that found among a group of people without the gene variant.
 They discover that for the group with the gene variant, there is a meaningful association, but that there is not for those without it.

 The big problem, of course, is that other things might also vary between the groups, and these other differences might be the real cause of the observed behavior difference.
 Here’s how I put this in the piece from the magazine: